MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/03-Create-segments.md

 1. Select **Ready to use** in the toolbar.

-1. Select the **Members and Insights** tab.
-Verify you see contacts with a Humongous Insurance email or Humongous company name.
-You may need to refresh or wait a few minutes before the contacts appear.

 ### Task 3: Create a business user segment

 1. Navigate to **Segments** under the Audience group.